Heart Disease and Virtual Pulldown

 Exercise on "Virtual Pulldowns"

 For this part of the exercise, we'll be using a resource created here at DTU: the "InWeb" inferred human interactome.
-As we have been going through in much more details in the lecture, InWeb was build by:
+This is one of many interaction networks.
+Note that it has a confidence score (cs-score) telling us how certain we about each interaction.

 Heart disease proteins